 They were made for the first few years in Roxbury, Mass., by the Austin T. Merrill Co.
 Then Perley Gerrish bought the company, moved it to Cambridge and called it the Squirrel Brand Company.

-Squirrel Brand moved to North Carolina, then came back to the Cambridgeport neighborhood of Cambridge, where the candy business was thriving along Confectioner’s Row.
+Squirrel Brand moved to North Carolina, then came back to the Cambridgeport neighborhood of Cambridge, where the candy business boomed along Confectioner’s Row.

 In the 1920s, the company came up with a vanilla-and-nut version of the Chocolate Squirrel, but couldn’t find a name for it.